signalfx/otelworkshop/docs/apm/workshop-steps/prep.md

 ---

-## Step 2: Choose or Create Lab Environment
+## Choose or Create Lab Environment

 Splunk Observability is for **server environments**.